hetu2344/pkging_design/Readme.md

   - Many more

 ## Life cycle assessment [⏳]
-A study that quantifies the footprint of the environmental impact of product from its raw stage to manufacturing, destribution, usage and desposal.
+A study that quantifies the footprint of the environmental impact of product from its raw stage to manufacturing, destribution, usage and desposal [7].

 ## Source/origin of material [⏳]